No. 1. Here’s The No List that inspired this post:

 ― Joe Calloway, Magnetic: The Art of Attracting Business

 “Until you learn how to confidently say NO to so many things, you shall always say YES to so many things.
 The real summary of a regretful life is a life that failed to balance YES and NO. Yes!
 A life that failed to recognize when to courageously say NO and when to confidently say YES!”

 ― Ernest Agyemang Yeboah

 “NO” is a complete sentence.
 It does not require an explanation to follow.
 You can truly answer someone’s request with a simple No.”

 ― Sharon E. Rainey, The Best Part of My Day Healing Journal

 No. 6.
 Here‘s “Say No to This” from Hamilton.

 No. 7.
-Too-expensive tickets to Hamilton have been on my No List, so maybe I’ll be able to see it in a high school production.
+Too-expensive tickets to Hamilton have been on my No List, so I’ve said “yes” to just singing along to the soundtrack.

 No. 8.
 Did you know I said yes to more photos yesterday?